willfanguy/local-transcription-service/DEVELOPMENT.md

   - SpeechRecognitionManager.swift: Removed AVAudioSession configuration calls
   - On macOS, AVAudioEngine works directly without session configuration

-### Ready for Phase 5
+### Ready for Phase 6
-Phase 4 is complete and verified.
-Ready to proceed with menu bar UI and visual feedback.
+Phase 5 is complete and verified.
+The app is now a functional menu bar application with visual feedback.
+Ready to proceed with settings and preferences.

 ---